Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: BNS Simulations

-In order to test our code and compare results with those of Ref.~\cite{Foucart:2015gaa}, we performed short inspiral simulations using the DD2, DD2-$\nu$, SFHo and SFHo-$\nu$ focusing on the $(2,2)$ mode of the GW and features of the post-merger stage, where the larger differences between the different cases appear.
-The inspiral stage in the SFHo and SFHo-$\nu$ simulations is composed of $\approx 4$ orbits and took $t_{\rm mrg} \approx 10.3$~ms to merge, while the DD2 and DD2-$\nu$ simulations are composed of $\approx 2$ orbits and took $t_{\rm mrg} \approx 6.2$~ms to merge.
+The inspiral stage in the SFHo and SFHo-$\nu$ simulations is composed of $\approx$ $4$ orbits and took $t_{\rm mrg} \approx 10.3$~ms to merge, while the DD2 and DD2-$\nu$ simulations are composed of $\approx$ $2$ orbits and took $t_{\rm mrg} \approx 6.2$~ms to merge.
 We consider the merger time as the time at which the amplitude of the $(2,2)$ mode of the GW has its maximum.